mani-arjunan/streams/README.md

 ## Prerequisites
 Of course this repo, docker and node installed(>=20)

+## How this works
+I have done this in two ways, one typical way of selecting the whole data do the transformation and batch/bulk insert. two is using the streams way.

 ## How to run
 Clone this repo.
 1. make setup